studio-thgie/jache.re/notes/Exploring Human and More-than-Human Relationships.md

 I will continue with recording and attempt to layer, or weave, the material into a listenable pattern.
 One that recreates my all-over-all, or summarized experience of the place through sonic and visual material.

 ## Notes
+- 2023-05-07 I watched some beaver documentaries to learn how beavers are framed in popular media.
+They're mostly coined by two benefitial factors: economics and environmental.
+[Beavers Without Borders](https://www.youtube.com/watch?v=q4Mmjm22GiY) is a good example of what I might call beaver propaganda, basically saying, just reintroduce the beaver as quick and as hard as possible.
 - *2023-04-13* Another recording session, this time in the evening, when the sun set.
 I feel like stalking the beaver.
 I concentrated on some video recordings of the traces of the beaver.
 I could also collect two new birds on my birder app.
 I entered the industrial area and filmed some of the felled trees and bushes, and also took some of the sticks and tree-shavings the beaver left with me.
 - *2023-04-06* Feedback
 	- Keep the woman talking about the heron in the piece